 Select the previously created polygons and assign the skeleton node to their

 Skeleton property.
-This will ensure that they can eventually by deformed by it.
+This will ensure that they can eventually be deformed by

 Click the property highlighted above and select the skeleton node: